ryoevisu/YoLikers/README.md

 # 🌟 YoLikers: Free Facebook Likes Tools
 ![YoLikers](https://github.com/user-attachments/assets/5656ad7a-d403-4a14-8436-1b0055b496a5)

-YoLikers is a safe and effective tool to increase likes on Facebook posts.
-By using cookies from new Facebook accounts, the tool automatically bypasses reCAPTCHA, providing a smooth and seamless experience.
+YoLikers is a safe and efficient tool to increase likes on Facebook posts.
+Using cookies from new Facebook accounts, it offers a secure login process, bypasses reCAPTCHA verification automatically, and provides a smooth, frictionless experience.

-With YoLikers, getting more likes on Facebook is easier and safer.
-The tool uses cookies-based login from new accounts and comes with a reCAPTCHA bypass feature to ensure a smooth process.

 > ⚠️ Important: Use a new or secondary account to avoid security risks on your main profile.